 Direct-to-Consumer and International

-Direct-to-Consumer and International continued its current trend and had a 15 percent increase in revenues to $955 million and a 109 percent increase in operating losses to $393 million (loss).
+Direct-to-Consumer and International continued its current trend in reporting losses; however, Disney saw increased revenues, which was a positive.
+The company reported a 15 percent increase in revenues to $955 million and a 109 percent increase in operating losses to $393 million (loss).
 The loss was contributed to costs to run ESPN+ and the upcoming launch of Disney+.
 International channels also saw higher financial performance figures which the firm claims are due to increased affiliate fees and lower programming costs for sports.

 Cash Flow Review – Financial Analysis

-For the second quarter, The Walt Disney Company saw its cash provided by operations decline by $749 million or 11 percent, and its free cash flow decreased by $1.095 billion or 23 percent.
+For the second quarter, The Walt Disney Company saw its cash provided by operations decline by $749 million or 11 percent, and its free cash flow decreased by $1.095 billion or 23 percent for the past six months when compared to last year.
+Cash provided by operations was $6.014 billion and free cash flow was $3.624 billion.
 Disney attributes the declines in cash provided by operations to lower segment results and increased interest and tax payments.
 Investments in parks, resorts, and other properties increased $346 million to $2.390 billion, which is a 17 percent increase from the prior year’s quarter.

 Investment in Disney’s parks was behind the overall investment in the parks, resorts, and other properties metric.
 Domestic park investments totaled $1.678 billion and international park investments totaled $415 million for a total of $2.093 billion.
 Total park investments represented 87.6 percent of the total investments in parks, resorts, and operations and is up 21 percent from last year’s quarter.
 The capital expenditures are a result of the company’s expenses to improve its domestic resorts and prepare for the launch of new attractions like Star Wars Galaxy Edge.